CheekyGhost-Labs/IndexStore/README.md

 - any `major` updates (publicly visible changes that are **not** backwards compatible) will get their own release branch.

-Releases will still be tagged for when the [Apple IndexStoreDB Library](https://github.com/apple/indexstore-db) becomes stable.
-This will also allow us to manage patch releases easier too.
+Releases are still tagged, the use of release branches is to ensure any legacy updates are easy enough to maintain/facilitate.

 For the most part, pull requests should be made against the `develop` branch to coordinate releases with multiple features and fixes.
 This also provides a means to test from the `develop` branch in the wild to further test pending releases.
 Once a release is ready it will be merged into `main` and release branches created/updated from the `main` branch.